Where do I find my grade?

 But, even after reading and understanding all of the Q&As above, I really do think you made an actual error in recording some of my scores.
 What can I do?

 ANSWER: If I made a true mistake I certainly want to know about it as soon as possible!
 Please email me with a high priority setting and with the word "ERROR" in the subject line, and tell me SPECIFICALLY what the error was.
+In the email include your FULL NAME, the name of the CLASS you were taking from me, and the SECTION NUMBER of that class.
 Be sure to have the assignment, quiz, test, etc. available for me to look at in order to justify the change.
 If an error was made I would be more than happy to fix it, and I would like to do so as quickly as possible!

 I got a 79.4%, and I noticed another student got a 79.5%.
 I got a C, but that person got a B. Why?